libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

 * `--enable-debug`

-  Will make the build use more pedantic and strict compiler options as well as enable the `libssh2_trace()` function (for showing debug traces).
+  Makes the build use more pedantic and strict compiler options as well as enable the `libssh2_trace()` function (for showing debug traces).